ClarkSource/lerna-parallelism/README.md

 If you'd like to see support for these commands as well, feel free to submit a pull request!

-## Load Balancing (advanced)

-By default, `lerna-parallelism` gives each partition an approximately equal number of packages by chunking an alphabetized array.
-Depending on the number of tests each of your packages has, you may find this results in imbalanced runtimes between partitions.

-To address this, `lerna-parallelism` offers a load balancing mode which uses a weighted round-robin algorithm, informed by a weight "hint" specified in each package's `package.json`.

-This adds two additional CLI options in addition to those above:

-- `--loadBalance`: Toggles load-balancing mode.
-Defaults to `false`.
-- `--packageWeightKey myProjectWeight`: The lookup key used to read the project's weight from its `package.json`.
-Defaults to `lernaPackageWeight`.

-### Usage

-`lerna-parallelism --loadBalance run test`

-And add a `lernaPackageWeight` property (numeric) to your package.json for each package.
-If it is missing, `1` is the default weight assigned.

-If you have a need to partition differently for multiple CI tasks, you can use `--packageWeightKey` to specify which weight property should be read from `package.json`.

 ## License